Biomass partitioning: Competition

 Interspecific and intraspecific competition can cause a decrease in the available resources for an individual plant and alter how it partitions biomass.
 For instance, competition between plants causes decreased radial growth in branches and the stem while increasing growth of the roots and height of the stem.
 This provides reasoning for the importance of phenotypic plasticity in maintaining fitness in a competitive environment; the better a plant is at altering its morphology, the more competitive it will be.

 The fungus gives the plant water and nutrients while the plant gives the fungus sugars from photosynthesis.

 Mutualism With Mycorrhizae

-The relationship between plants and mycorrhizal fungi is an example of mutualism because plants provides fungi with carbohydrates and mycorrhizal fungi help plants absorb more water and nutrients.
+The relationship between plants and mycorrhizal fungi is an example of mutualism because plants provide fungi with carbohydrates and mycorrhizal fungi help plants absorb more water and nutrients.
 Since mycorrhizal fungi increase plants' uptake of below-ground resources, plants who form a mutualistic relationship with fungi have stimulated shoot growth and a higher shoot to root ratio.